citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateHypervisorResourcePoolGcpRequestModel.md

 `func (o *CreateHypervisorResourcePoolGcpRequestModel) UnsetCustomProperties()`

 UnsetCustomProperties ensures that no value is present for CustomProperties, not even an explicit nil
+### GetStorageBalanceType

+`func (o *CreateHypervisorResourcePoolGcpRequestModel) GetStorageBalanceType() StorageBalanceType`

+GetStorageBalanceType returns the StorageBalanceType field if non-nil, zero value otherwise.

+### GetStorageBalanceTypeOk

+`func (o *CreateHypervisorResourcePoolGcpRequestModel) GetStorageBalanceTypeOk() (*StorageBalanceType, bool)`

+GetStorageBalanceTypeOk returns a tuple with the StorageBalanceType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageBalanceType

+`func (o *CreateHypervisorResourcePoolGcpRequestModel) SetStorageBalanceType(v StorageBalanceType)`

+SetStorageBalanceType sets StorageBalanceType field to given value.

+### HasStorageBalanceType

+`func (o *CreateHypervisorResourcePoolGcpRequestModel) HasStorageBalanceType() bool`

+HasStorageBalanceType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)